mmstroik/better-quote-tweets/README.md

 ### Manual Installation

-1. Download the extension:
+1. Download the extension: Click "Code" > "Download ZIP" and extract it
-   - Click the green "Code" button above
-   - Select "Download ZIP"
-   - Extract the ZIP file
 2. Open Chrome/Edge/Brave and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extracted folder

-## Usage

-- Click the quote icon next to any tweet to view its quotes
-- On a tweet's quotes page, click "Search all quotes" to perform a thorough URL-based search for additional quotes that might not be showing in the default view